Contact our corporate or local offices directly.

 While this one-to-one, logical-to-physical model works well for a simple design, it cannot support some of Altium NEXUS's more powerful features.
 Examples of this are multi-channel designs, where a section of circuitry is 'stamped out' as many times as required, and variants, where a single design can be implemented with different components fitted to each variation of the board design.
 Such features require the ability for one logical component to represent multiple physical components.

 Altium NEXUS delivers this one-to-many capability through its compiler technology.
-When the logical design is compiled (an automated process), each physical component is instantiated in memory, ready for transfer to the board design workspace.
+When the logical design is compiled (an automated process), each physical component is instantiated in memory, ready for transfer to the board design space.

 To cater for situations where access to the physical components is required at a schematic level, such as when defining design variations, the physical design is also made available in the schematic editor through tabs located at the bottom of the schematic sheet.
-Here, the left-most Editor tab selects the (normal) captured logical design, and the other 'compiled' tabs represent the equivalent physical design as it will be transferred to the PCB design workspace – note that the schematic under a compiled tab is read-only.
+Here, the left-most Editor tab selects the (normal) captured logical design, and the other 'compiled' tabs represent the equivalent physical design as it will be transferred to the PCB design space – note that the schematic under a compiled tab is read-only.

 The Variants feature, as the name implies, creates variations of the original, or ‘base’, PCB design.
 Once this base design has been established, Variants are established in the variant manager by configuring the board components to be: Fitted; Fitted with varied parameters; Not Fitted; or to use an Alternate Part.